-It’s back-to-school shopping time in Singapore: don’t panic!
-Whether you’re hunting for the perfect shiny new backpack and cool lunch box to send your little one off to big school, looking for sturdy school shoes, or splurging on fun stationery, we’ve got it on our shopping list.
-Our handy back to school guide will take the pain out of your shopping experience, and steer you to the best school supplies in Singapore.
+We’ve loved hitting all the family-friendly museums and exhibits in Singapore with our kids this during the Christmas school holidays, but now it’s time to get organised with some back-to-school shopping time.
+Don’t panic!
+Whether you’re hunting for a cool, comfy backpack and shiny new lunch box to send your little one off to big school, are looking for sturdy school shoes, or simply just splurging on fun stationery, we’ve got it on our shopping list.
+Our handy back-to-school guide will take the pain out of your shopping experience, and steer you to the best school supplies in Singapore.
 We’ve even got the lowdown on child-friendly salons to squeeze in a spiffy new haircut, so your kids can stride through those school gates totally school prepped.

 If you haven’t been forced by your school to buy the standard issue, or by your child to buy Smiggle (always a winner), we’ve got some suggestions…

-Kids’ furniture store ERGOKID stocks a good selection of school bags by brands such as Ergobag and Satch (for teenagers) that are ergonomically designed to distribute weight properly and reduce strain on your child’s back.
+Kids’ furniture store ERGOKID stocks a good selection of school bags by brands such as Ergobag, My Awesome Buddy (designed with safety in mind thanks to a ‘whistle in a buckle’ and reflective strips) and Satch (for teenagers) that are ergonomically designed to distribute weight properly and reduce strain on your child’s back.
 The bags aren’t cheap, but they’re built to last.
 The Affenzahn range of animal backpacks for preschoolers are super-adorable (we want the peekaboo panda!).
 And if you need to need to pick up a desk for those homework sessions, the workstations here are functional and stylish.
 Shop online or in-store.

 501 Orchard Road Wheelock Place #03-07A, Singapore 238880; www.ergokid.com.